kubernetes/committee-security-response/security-release-process.md

     (often done because of reporter request, a low CVSS score, or design issue that requires long-term refactoring).
 - assisting in process improvements, bug bounty administration, audits, or other non-disclosure activities

-#### Per-Issue Assignment Options

-##### Scheduled Rotation

-Each week has a primary & secondary for each role.
-If something comes up that week, primary owns it.
-Secondary is there if we can't get a hold of the primary, or if primary has a really good reason why they can’t handle it.

-##### Queue

-Each role has an ordered list of “who’s handling the next issue.”
-If something comes up, top of the list takes it.
-If we can’t contact them, or they have a good reason not to, we go down the list.
-We’d probably need some coordination of vacation schedules to make sure we don’t leave a role unstaffed.

 #### SIG Release Roles